alin23/alinpanaitiu.com/content/blog/journey-to-ddc-on-m1-macs.md

     media: "(prefers-color-scheme: dark)"
 ---

 One lazy evening in November 2020, I watched how Tim Cook announced a **fanless** MacBook Air with a CPU faster than the latest 16 inch MacBook, while my work-provided 15 inch 2019 MacBook Pro was slowly frying my lap and annoying my wife with its constant fan noise.

+I had to get my hands on that machine.
+I also had the excuse that users of my app couldn't control their monitor brightness anymore, so I could justify the expense easily in my head.

-I had to get my hands on that machine, and I did, with long delays because living in a country like Romania means incredibly high prices on everything Apple.
+So I got it!
+With long delays and convoluted delivery schemes because living in a country like Romania means incredibly high prices on everything Apple.

 This already starts to sound like those happy stories about seeing how awesome M1 is, but it’s far from that.